btrotta/advent-of-code-2022/Readme.md

 Convert the array to integer values to make comparing elevations easier.
 To find the shortest paths, use breadth-first search.

 ## Day 13
 Represent the nested lists as trees, and use a recursive function to compare them according to the rules.

+## Day 14
+Represent coordinates as complex numbers.
+Use a set to keep track of filled positions.